facebook

 Plant Dimensions: Leaves are harvested at 4"–6" tall for mesclun.

-Variety Information: LEAF LETTUCES: 'TANGO': Deep green, serrated leaves, mildly tangy.
+Variety Info: LEAF LETTUCES: 'TANGO': Deep green, serrated leaves, mildly tangy.
 'ROYAL OAK LEAF': Medium green, deeply lobed, oak leaf shaped leaves, mild flavor.
 'RED SALAD BOWL': Deeply lobed, green and bronze/red leaves.
 'RED SAILS': Dark red, crinkled leaves with frilly edges, an All-America Selections winner.
 'BLACK SEEDED SIMPSON': Crinkled, light green, crisp leaves with frilly edges.
 'GRAND RAPIDS TBR': Medium green, curled leaves with frilled edges.
 OTHER GREENS: ARUGULA (rocket salad): Soft, medium green deeply lobed leaves, rich and peppery with a hint of nut.
 GREEN ENDIVE: Finely-cut leaves with mild overall flavor ending in a slight tang.
 MIZUNA MUSTARD: Thin, serrated, light green leaves, slightly peppery, mildly spicy.

-Attributes: Good for Containers
+Attributes: Frost Tolerant, Good for Containers

 When to Sow Outside: RECOMMENDED.
 2 to 4 weeks before your average last frost date, and when soil temperature is at least 40°F, ideally 60°–70°F. Successive Sowings: Every 3 weeks until 2 weeks before your average first fall frost date.
 Mild Climates: Also sow in fall for winter harvest.